Write Like a Mother

 What is Scribente Maternum?

-We are NOT a writing workshop or a critique group.
-We ARE a community of mothers with our own stories and struggles, coming together because of our love of writing.
-Within this space, writing is the process.
-It's not the final product.
+We are a community of writers who identify as mothers.
+We have our own stories and struggles, but we come together because of our love of writing and our love of our children.
+This space is for the writing process, not the final product.

 Scribente Maternum is a play on "writer mom."
 But that's where the fanciness ends.
 This community is down-to-earth and real.
 The one thing we are serious about is how central motherhood is to our human experience.